ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 - static collection catalog (landing page, rel="child", rel="data", ..)
 - collection catalog with search interface

+The requirements in the current chapter only apply when TBD.

 ## 4.2 Collection catalog without search interface